technosophos/alephjs/README.md

 # Aleph: An asynchronous iteration libary

-**This library was an experiment, and is not currently maintained.**
+**This library was an experiment, and is not currently maintained.** If you are looking for similar tools, try `async.js`.

 This package contains utility functions primarily oriented around asynchronous recursive iteration.